foresmand2402/azurechat-test/README.md

 2. Controlled: Network traffic can be fully isolated to your network and other enterprise grade authentication security features are built in.

-3. Value: Deliver added business value with your own internal data sources (plug and play) or integrate with your internal services (e.g., ServiceNow, etc).
+3. Value: Deliver added business value with your own internal data sources (plug and play) or integrate with your internal services (e.g., ServiceNow, etc...).

 # Deploy to Azure